Endoluminal capsule monitoring

+A wireless motility capsule (WMC) can measure gastric emptying time to diagnose gastroparesis or gastric dumping syndrome, and it can also measure transit time in the small intestine and colon.
+The WMC uses pH to detect passage through the pyloric sphincter and through the ileocecal valve, and it uses a temperature sensor to detect elimination from the body.

 Modern capsules, called video pills or endoscopic capsules can also transmit endoscopic images from a miniature video camera.

 The system is normally used for research purposes or for diagnosing long term changes in gastrointestinal physiological parameters.
-The capsule is recovered in the feces, sterilized and can be used again.
+In some cases, the capsule is recovered in the feces, sterilized, and can be used again.
+In other cases, the capsule is discarded with the feces, serving as a disposable medical device.